 Sixty-second Self-care Tip…

 To truly keep this one under 60-seconds, today's tip is relatively simple.
-Although maybe not that easy.
+It's one of my absolute favorites and it pops up regularly in these 60-second blips.

 Find someone to hug.
 Someone who will hug you back and really squeeze.